apple60126/clothing_camera_app/README.md

+# Project Code
-# MVP to take quality pictures using a mobile friendly, web camera app with accelerameter
+# Step-by-Step project code to develop a web app with accelerameter to consistently take quality pictures

 # How to install
 Install node on your computer. https://nodejs.org/en/download